openstack/kolla-ansible/doc/source/reference/rating/cloudkitty-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As for collectors, CloudKitty supports multiple backend to store ratings.
-By default, Kolla Ansible uses the InfluxDB based backend.
+By default, Kolla Ansible uses the SQLAlchemy based backend.

 Another famous alternative is OpenSearch and can be activated in Kolla
 Ansible using the ``cloudkitty_storage_backend`` configuration option in